bloodf/eslint-config/CONTRIBUTING.md

 # Contributing

-We are very happy that you want to contribute to Vue Storefront.
+We are very happy that you want to contribute to @bloodf/eslint-config.
 To create a perfect experience for everyone in the community, there are a set of rules and best practices which our repository got.

 Please take note of the following guidelines and rules.